samratyeager/samratyeager/README.md

 I'm Samrat, a programmer based in Nepal.

-I like combining my tech skills with design to build efficient and beautiful apps.
-I focus on creating scalable software with great user experiences.
-Outside of work, I’m always learning more and working on side projects.
+I use my technical skills and design knowledge to create efficient, user-friendly apps and websites.
+I specialize in designing interactive, animated websites and building MERN stack projects.
+My focus is on creating scalable software with great user experiences, while I continue learning and exploring new technologies through side projects.